 3. Are we making a lot of push payments?

 Pushing multi-party payments manually requires a lot of planning and follow-up.
 If your teams are doing these regularly, an automated solution could help speed up and remove many of the risks in this process.

 The top use cases of automated multi-party payments

 Automated multi-party payments can transform industries of all kinds.
 Here are some of the most popular ones we’ve seen so far:

 Marketplaces do more than intermediate between buyers and sellers.
-They need to deliver a comprehensive user experience to both parties.
-When a customer makes a purchase from a vendor, that money will generally be split between multiple parties.
+They need to deliver a comprehensive customer experience to both parties.
+When a customer makes a purchase from a vendor, that money will generally need to be split between multiple parties.